-- From the Desktop, select Help > Help Topics. - Press F1 at any field in the software to access Help for that field.
+- From the Desktop, on the Help tab, click Help Topics. - Press F1 in any field in the software to access Help for that field. - In the bottom-right corner of any window, click the Help button.

-On the Standard Buttons toolbar, click the Help button to access global Help topics.

-- In the bottom-right corner of any window, click the Help button.
 Help for the specific window appears. - If you click the Help button and the window has corresponding How Do I procedures, a drop-down list of procedures appears.
-The following illustration shows the Help button clicked in the General Journal Entry window.
+The following illustration shows the Help button clicked in the Vendor Maintenance window.